 Approximately 80% of GERD patients are pharmacologically treated with prescription or OTC medications.
-PPIs are currently the most effective anti-secretory agents available in the United States and Europe for relieving GERD symptoms and healing erosions in gastric mucosa.
+PPIs are currently the most effective antisecretory agents available in the United States and Europe for relieving GERD symptoms and healing erosions in gastric mucosa.
 Our market research suggests that approximately 80% of patients who are pharmacologically treated receive PPIs, and more than 80% of PPI use is prescription rather than OTC.
 The majority of PPI use is chronic, with more than 70% of patients prescribed PPIs for daily use.
-According to IQVIA NDTI, there were approximately 7.2 billion PPI doses prescribed for the 12 months ended December 31, 2021.
+According to IQVIA NSP, there were approximately 7.8 billion prescription PPI doses dispensed during the 12 months ended December 31, 2022.